Getting More Out of CRM Reporting for Schools

 Landing Pages- CRM systems like HubSpot that allow you to create unique landing pages for your school will also provide key metrics about their performance, such as submissions, views and conversion rates:

-Email performance- CRM systems can provide similar metrics for the performance of your email campaigns, including open rates, click through rates, and unsubscribes.
+Email performance- CRM systems with marketing automation functionality can provide similar metrics for the performance of your email campaigns, including open rates, click through rates, and unsubscribes.
 These reports can be particularly important if you are using your CRM platform as your main email automation tool.

 Social Interactions- As stated before, certain CRM systems can be configured to link to social media platforms like Facebook, Twitter, and LinkedIn, and will then provide you with analytics data about your user interaction.
 Here’s a snapshot of some reports on HubSpot’s social dashboard: